The Collective Voice for Single Family Offices

 2010 Successfully led the initiative under Dodd‐Frank to exempt family offices from SEC registration as investment advisers.

-The PIC Board sets the priorities of the organization and works in concert with its membership and allies to accomplish them, including:
+The PIC Board sets the priorities of the organization and works in concert with its membership and allies to achieve them, including:

 Financial Services Reform – Work with Congress to amend the “Accredited Investor” definition and “Qualified Purchaser” definition to include any family client of a family office, as well as to include a new exemption for family offices and family clients from registration under the Investment Company Act.